edward-stuart-johnson/data-analytics-power-bi-report/README.md

 I turned off the visual interactions of the Orders vs. Profitability scatter graph and the Top 10 Products table with the other visuals.

 ## Navigation Bar

+I added navigation buttons for the individual report pages.

+For each page, there was a custom icon available in the custom icons collection I had downloaded earlier in the project.
+For each icon there were two colour variants.
+I used a white version for the default button appearance, and an orange version so that the button changed colour when I hovered over it with the mouse pointer.

+In the sidebar of the Executive Summary page, I added four new blank buttons, and in the Format > Button Style pane, I made sure the Apply settings to field was set to Default, and set each button icon to the relevant white png in the Icon tab.

+For each button, I went to Format > Button Style > Apply settings to and set it to On Hover, and then selected the alternative orange colour of the relevant button under the Icon tab.

+For each button, I turned on the Action format option, and selected the type as Page navigation, and then selected the appropriate page under Destination.

+Finally, I grouped the buttons together, and copied them across to the other pages.
+I ensured that each button linked to the relevant other page.